WSQuery

 RETURN recList

-The GWS deserializes the user fields and values sent by the client in the URL for insertion into the Genero BDL parameter.
+The GWS deserializes the fields into the Genero BDL record.
+The SQL uses

 IMPORT com